opdavies/oliverdavies.uk-old-sculpin/source/_posts/2019-04-29-testing-tailwindcss-plugins-with-jest.md

 ## The next test: testing variants

-To test variants we can pass through the required variant names within as options to `generatePluginCss`.
+To test variants we can specify the required variant names within as options to `generatePluginCss`.

 For example, this is how to enable `hover` and `focus` variants.